 Nature has some really cool ways to beat the heat!
 Just like humans, animals sometimes suffer on hot, sweltering days and scramble to find a cool hideout or ways to cool down.
 Because heat is life threatening in many areas of the world, living creatures have evolved to survive in scorching temperatures.
 That’s why humans sweat, evaporating high energy molecules from the skin and body, thus lessening our core temperature.
 Like humans, animals have also evolved, using evaporative cooling tricks to stay cool in hot climates.
 These techniques are so efficient, that hardly any energy is necessary to cool off on a hot day, whether you’re a worker on a hot production line, a soccer mom or a kangaroo.

 Water has a high latent heat, meaning it requires a lot of energy (heat) to change phase from a liquid to a gas.
 When water absorbs that much heat from other surfaces, it evaporates.
 The water cools the air and surfaces it contacts as it evaporates.
 Animals take advantage of this scientific principle.
 When a dog pants, it rhythmically generates air over the moist surfaces of its mouth, throat, and tongue.
 The excess moisture evaporates, cooling the dog’s throat surfaces, dilating blood vessels, and resulting in cooled blood that circulates throughout the dog’s body.
 Kangaroos lick their forearms to utilize evaporative cooling in the scorching grasslands and deserts of Australia.
 In upwards of 120 degrees, the saliva evaporates and their warmer blood circulates past the cool forearms to reduce their core body temperature.
 A very cool video shows the effect using thermal images here: https://www.youtube.com/watch?v=bbaX1yeSatQ.
-The thermal images are at about 2:21 in the video.
 This shows the amazing versatility of evaporative cooling, which has allowed many animals to adapt to potentially deadly heat.

 For example, birds and other mammals employ unique ways to incorporate evaporative cooling techniques in their daily lives as well.
 Vultures, for instance, urinate on their legs when daytime temperatures are high.
 The urine then evaporates, cooling the legs while drawing more heat from the body.
 Owls, on the other hand, will flap the loose skin under their throats to move air over their mouth orifice during hot nights.
 This “gular fluttering” achieves the same result as panting.
 Both panting and gular fluttering are extremely energy efficient movements which generate very little added heat.